NielsScholten94/Setup-Wizard/README.md

 The prototype contains a couple components and features:

 ### Vaadin checkbox component
-The checkbox component shows the status of a task from the setup wizard.
+The checkbox component shows the status of a task of the setup wizard.

 ```java
 Checkbox row1 = new Checkbox("", false);
 ```

 ### Vaadin button component
-Within a task, the button component offers options for the user.
+Within a task, the button component offers options for the user to execute a certain task.
+For example the task "create a blueprint" has two options: "use a template" and "import my own".
 The "adClassName" adds a class styling to the button.
 This class is defined in the styling file (see infrastructure).

 ```java